Thursday, January 17, 2008

 Ernesto Pujol is a conceptual artist who creates photographs, installations and sculptures around memory and masculinity.
 In his photographic series "Conversion of Manners" he uses himself as subject dressed in a monks robe with gestures of gentleness and humility.
 Some images are shot from behind,

-.
+face hidden and only the vestments and feet revealed.
 In other images, his face is revealed and his look is one of total submission.
 But the images that do not reveal his face become monolithic black abstractions of form floating on an offwhite wall.
 Meditative in their simplicity, the elegant shape emerges as a man of the cloth in the Roman Catholic Church.
 In all of these works, “What,” one wonders, “is the artist thinking?
 And is this work satirical or reverential?”

 The artist as model is (nothing new) certainly established in postmodernism where identity is an important theme, and the shedding and morphing of identity central.
 Often, as in the work of Cindy Sherman, identity is a process of active creation emphasizing volition.
 In contemporary life, art is a realm that can allow for multiple identities to be invented along the way.
 In some cases, art around identity can heal somewhat discordant realities.
 In some of Shermans’ work, she mimics the Renaissance paintings of saints adorned in wealthy aristocratic frocks, although by legend the same saints were actually dirt poor.
 Sherman took on these contradictions and more using devices to mock and reflect the unevenness of what people have accepted over the ages without hesitation.